aleksandar023/hl2-custom-level-testing/hl2-custom-level-test-plan.md

 * Validate the level's layout and navigation, ensuring all intended areas of the level are accessible
 * Ensure all enemy encounters and puzzles play out correctly by verifying the behaviour and placement of individual point and brush entities.
-* Verify the correct placement and functionality of pickups and objects
+* Verify the correct placement and functionality of interactible objects

 ## Scope of Testing